Mieszko IV Tanglefoot: Duke of Opole

-On 22 March 1201 Jarosław of Opole died.
+On 22 March 1201, Jarosław of Opole died.
 The Duchy of Opole was then inherited by his father Bolesław the Tall, with whom the late duke had recently reconciled.
-However, Bolesław died only nine months later, on 7/8 December 1201, leaving all his lands to only surviving son, Henry the Bearded.
+However, Bolesław died only nine months later, on 7/8 December 1201, leaving all his lands to his only surviving son, Henry the Bearded.

 Mieszko was determined to obtain Opole and made a surprise attack at the beginning of 1202.
 The Duke managed to obtain Opole, which was from then on definitively joined to his lands.
 Despite this victory, Mieszko wanted additional territories, but this was against the wishes of the Church, which strongly supported Henry I the Bearded.
 Thanks to the intervention of Henryk Kietlicz, Archbishop of Gniezno, and Cyprian, Bishop of Wroclaw, Henry I maintained his frontiers, but he had to pay 1000 pieces of silver to his supporters.

 High Duke of Poland

-On 9 June 1210, a papal bull was decreed by Pope Innocent III, under which all of the seniorate rulers (included High Duke Leszek the White) were deposed and excommunicated.
+On 9 June 1210, a papal bull was decreed by Pope Innocent III, under which all of the seniorate rulers (including High Duke Leszek the White) were deposed and excommunicated.
 The bull demanded that the Piast princes adhere to the testament of Bolesław III Wrymouth, which proposed that the most senior of the Piast dukes is the ruler in the seniorate.
-Strangely, in the bull an unnamed duke of Silesia (who was assumed to be Henry the Bearded, because he actually used that title) was exempted from the ban.
+Strangely, in the bull, an unnamed duke of Silesia (who was assumed to be Henry the Bearded, because he actually used that title) was exempted from the ban.
 The country was full of consternation, because nobody knew who had real power.

 Archbishop Henryk Ketlicz decided to call the Synod of Borzykowa, where he tried to find a solution to this delicate issue.
 At the convention, in addition to the hierarchy of the Church, Henry I the Bearded and the other junior dukes attended.
 Leszek the White, wanting to ensure the support of the Church, along with other Piast princes, then gave a great privilege, which ensured the integrity of territorial possession of the bishops (the privilege was not signed by Henry I and Władysław III Spindleshanks, but they did comply with the provisions established there).
-Mieszko, however, was not present in Borzykowa; with the support of the Gryfici family, he decided to lead his army and march into Kraków, where the confusion among the citizens left him in total control over the capital without fighting.
+Mieszko, however, was not present in Borzykowa; With the support of the Gryfici family, he decided to lead his army and march into Kraków, where the confusion among the citizens left him in total control over the capital without fighting.
 This was the zenith of Mieszko's career, as he died less than one year later, on 16 May 1211.
 According to Jan Długosz, he was probably buried in the Cathedral of Kraków (Wawel Cathedral).
 Only after Mieszko's death could Leszek the White return to Kraków without major difficulties.